GogoFC/psg/src/zfs.md

 zroot/vm/xubuntu/disk0          14.0G  1.92T     9.69G  -
 ➜  ~
 ```

 Another dataset for VM's is `fantom-pool/vm` but it is not used for production.

-It only has one VM running for keeping the USB Disks awake.
+- Dataset `fantom-pool/vm` has only one VM running for keeping the USB Disks awake.

 ```sh
 ➜  ~ zfs list -r fantom-pool/vm